chendongyu0125/samplecode/README.md

-# samplecode
+# Sample code
-This folder includes sample codes in different languages.
+This repository contains sample codes in different languages